alphagov/paas-team-manual/source/guides/cf_admin_users.html.md

+---
+title: How to sign into your Cloud Foundry admin account
+---

 # How to sign into your Cloud Foundry admin account

 Everyone in the team who is authorised for prod access gets their own admin